Self-play RL · runs entirely in your browser

 5. 05 The honest test

-Win rate against scripted bots saturates around 80%, so it stops being useful as a measure.
-We compare versions directly — 10,000 games each, head to head.
+Win rate against scripted bots saturates in the mid-80s, so it stops being useful as a measure.
+We compare versions directly — thousands of games, head to head, same dice for both sides where possible.
 That's the only test that distinguishes the strongest models.

 From the journal